commercialhaskell/haskelldocumentation/content/exceptions-best-practices.md

 Generally the solution to the `ExceptT IO` anti-pattern is to return an `Either` from more functions and throw an exception for uncommon errors.
 Note that returning `Either` from `ExceptT IO` means there are now 3 distinct sources of errors in just one function.

-Please not that using ExceptT, etc with a non-IO base monad (for example with pure code) is a perfectly fine pattern.
+Please note that using ExceptT, etc with a non-IO base monad (for example with pure code) is a perfectly fine pattern.

 ### Mask-them-all anti-pattern